ChenGiuseppe/PyMM/tests/water/README.md

-Example of MD-PMM simulation using PyMM: Mmlecule of water in water box.
+Example of MD-PMM simulation using PyMM: Molecule of water in water box.

 1. Run the MD-PMM simulation:
 * in the dipole approximation: